William’s tribute to King at coronation concert: Pa, we are all so proud of you

 Camilla was anointed and crowned with Charles in Westminster Abbey.

-William launched into a joke about Richie’s well known hit All Night Long, saying: “Good evening Windsor!
+William launched into a joke about Richie’s well known hit All Night Long making the King chuckle by saying: “Good evening Windsor!
 A huge thank you to everyone for making this such a special evening.

 “I want to say a few words about my father, and why I believe this weekend is so important.